 A move from peak-backwardation overheating to flat represents a 'healthy correction.'
 Extreme backwardation is unsustainable, but convergence to flat forms the foundation for a new range-bound market.
 March's flattening became the structural foundation for the subsequent maintenance of the $75–85 range.

 March 2024 is positioned as the month that recorded an important structural market change: the $79 character transformation.
-With three fundamental support factors as backdrop, speculators and traders aligned in the same direction, and the forward curve settled into a sustainable flat structure.
-This 'setup' led directly to the completion of the short-squeeze through April-May.
+With three fundamental support factors as backdrop, speculators (hedge funds, CTAs, and other managed money) and Traders aligned in the same direction, and the forward curve settled into a sustainable flat structure.